wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 A popup box will then appear.
 Follow the instructions on-screen, and when the time comes, select the *manual configuration* option and complete the wizard.
 Make sure you select the same Python version as the one you selected earlier.

-In a new tab or window in your web browser, go visit the domain `http://<username>.pythonanywhere.com`.
+In a new tab or window in your Web browser, go visit your PythonAnywhere subdomain at the address `http://<username>.pythonanywhere.com`.
 You should be presented with the [default `Hello, World!` webpage, as shown below](#hello-world).
 This is because the WSGI script is currently serving up this page, and not your Django application.
 This is what we need to change next.

 {#hello-world}
 ![The default PythonAnywhere *hello world* webpage.](images/ch-deploy-hello-world.png)